Frequently Asked Questions

 Introduce yourself and present the AAA form.
 Here's an easy introduction you might try: "Hi, I'm ___ in your ___ class.
 I'm working with Disability Services and my counselor has prepared this letter to indicate the accommodations I will need in your course."

 Discuss the AAA, which accommodations you are requesting, and how you and the instructor can work together to ensure your access to the course.
 Information about the nature of the disability you experience is confidential.
-If you are asked about your disability, you may refer your instructor to your AAA form or to your Career Education Advisor.
+If you are asked about your disability, you may refer your instructor to your AAA form or to your Disability Services Advisor.